apache/airflow/UPDATING.md

 For example: `from airflow.operators.sensors import BaseSensorOperator` becomes `from airflow.sensors.base_sensor_operator import BaseSensorOperator`

-### Renamed "extra" requirments for cloud providers
+### Renamed "extra" requirements for cloud providers

 Subpackages for specific services have been combined into one variant for each cloud provider.